 The library was started in 1925 with the purchase and presentation to the Seminary of the personal library of the late W. H. Griffith Thomas, D.D.
-(Oxon.), Principal of Wycliffie Hall, Oxford, consisting of about 6,000 volumes.
+(Oxon.), Principal of Wycliffe Hall, Oxford, consisting of about 6,000 volumes.
 Notable additions have been made from the personal collections of Dr. H. A. Ironside, Dr. Howard A. Kelly, Dr. Perry Wayland Sinks, Prof. M. McQueen Weir, and Dr. Judson B. Palmer, as well as many other smaller contributions.
 A great many valuable titles were added from the Ewing College collection of 2,300 volumes purchased in 1943, which was unusually rich in devotional classics and middle 19th century evangelical works.
 The school purchased in 1946 a collection of 4,000 volumes from an old New England library dating from the early 19th century.
+The Seminary library now contains more than 25,000 volumes, and new accessions are being made at the rate of 1,000-1,500 volumes annually.